anuragkj/GDSC/README.md

-Official website for GDSC BPDC
+Official website of GDSC BPDC